varun-gangadharan/statistics-for-strava/README.md

 # An array of activity ids to skip during import.
 # This allows you to skip specific activities during import.
 ACTIVITIES_TO_SKIP_DURING_IMPORT='[]'

+# The UID and GID to create/own files managed by strava-statistics
+# May only be necessary on Linux hosts, see File Permissions in Wiki
+#PUID=
+#PGID=
 ```

 ### Importing challenges and trophies